pdelong/DAF/README.md

 # DAF

-## By Peter DeLong, Dom Lam, and Henry Stolz
+by Peter DeLong, Dom Lam, and Henry Stolz